Next Page

 1611 E-Unit Specialists

-E-Unit specialists are a select group of intake specialists.
-These specialists are primarily responsible for processing reports submitted through the internet, which are known as e-reports.
-E-Unit specialists are also tasked with the following:
+E-Unit specialists are a designated group of intake specialists primarily responsible for processing reports submitted through the internet, known internally as e-reports.
+E-Unit specialists also perform specialized tasks as follows:

 • Completing reentry requests from field staff through the reentry queue.